tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

               workdir: node3.etcd

-To make a cluster from embedded Tarantool-based backend stores:
+To set up a cluster from embedded Tarantool-based backend stores:

 1. Specify the Tarantool cluster configuration in ``storage.tarantool.embed.config`` (as a plain text) or ``storage.tarantool.embed.config-file`` (as a YAML file).